-What’s Playing at Children’s Theater in Minneapolis
+What’s Playing at Children’s Theatre in Minneapolis

 Want to know what shows are coming to the Children’s Theatre Company?
 We provide parental reviews and kid-friendly guidance for current and upcoming plays and musicals at the most popular children’s theater in Minneapolis.
 The 2023-2024 CTC brings several exciting new productions, a Grinchy holiday favorite and a classic adventure down a rabbit hole.